Today I am Devotion

 It’s actually science, that one.
 Not me making stuff up again.
 Mushrooms and trees are probably talking behind our backs under our feet right now, say (paraphrased) Plant Pathologists and Microbiologists.

-But the text response I send to my brother is “I’m currently sitting in front of 2415 works I kinda hate about a mushroom.
+But the text response I send to my brother is “I’m currently sitting in front of 2415 words I kinda hate about a mushroom.
 Gonna take a break.

 And I am going to take a break.
 I’m so mad at this poor, innocent mushroom for not developing himself into something publishable, even after multiple chunks of paragraphs, that I’m instead writing about how much I hate it to just get some words out.